 - We recommend you never use nitric acid solution.
 Oxalic and citric acid methods work well and are much safer).

 - After each use, disassemble the valves (it is very easy to do) and clean the parts.
 Beer and other liquids can get trapped inside the body and ruin your next batch of beer.
 Our engineers have made disassembly easy!
 This means you can be sure to keep your equipment in top-notch condition without any headaches.

 What kind of steel is my brewing equipment made of?∨

-All of our tanks are made from virgin SAE 304 stainless steel, which meets the standards established by the engineering standards organization SAE International.
-304 Stainless contains between 18-20% chromium and 8-10.5% nickel.
-We work only with verified factories that use food grade virgin steel.
-Knowing your supplier is key to getting the level of quality needed for brewing.
+All of our tanks are made from virgin 304 stainless steel, which meets the standards established by the engineering standards organizations SAE International and ASTM International.
+304 stainless steel (UNS S30400) contains between 18-20% chromium and 8-10.5% nickel.
+We work only with verified factories that use food grade virgin stainless steel.
+Knowing your supplier is key to getting the level of quality brewing equipment needed for brewing

 How long will I have to wait to receive my brewing equipment?∨

 Unlike other companies, we do not mass produce "shell" templates of our brewing equipment.
 We are leaders in innovation and are constantly improving our brewing equipment to ensure that you are getting the most advanced products on the market.